JFDuval/flexsea-v2/README.md

   - Note: if you Link it in Debug, you might have to simply Add it in Release, otherwise the IDE will say it already exists
 1. Add `#include <flexsea.h>` to your main file.
 At this point, you should be able to compile the stack alongside your project.
 1. To complete the integration:
-  1. Copy/paste fx_receive.h & fx_transmit.h to your project
+  1. Copy/paste fx_def.h, fx_receive.h & fx_transmit.h to your project
   1. Modify main.h to include flexsea.h, and these
-  1. Modify main.c to include these two files
+  1. Modify main.c to include these three files
 1. Follow the example 'stm32_c' project to see how the stack can be used.
 There is too much to document here, but a few key points are:
   1. Feed bytes into the circular buffer when they are received (via HAL_UART_RxCpltCallback())
   1. Once new bytes have been received, try parsing them